InsertCreativityHere/compiler-comparer/README.md

                    For example: `--back-track=12` tells the script to check the last 12 commits.

                    If `--back-track` is specified, it is invalid to also provide specific branches with `--branch`.
-Only of these options may be used at a time.
+Only one of these options may be used at a time.

 --proj-path        Specifies the project file path that should be used to build the compilers.